ABKGroup/RosettaStone/README.md

 RosettaStone in theory works with any technology, and we have validated RosettaStone using three open-source technologies ASAP7, NanGate45 and SkyWater130).
 This project provides the following:
-1. Integration academic Bookshelf benchmarks into real open-source technologies (ASAP7, NanGate45, SKY130HD, SKY130HS).
+1. Integration of academic Bookshelf benchmarks into real open-source technologies (ASAP7, NanGate45, SKY130HD, SKY130HS).
     - Supports ISPD05, ISPD06, ISPD11, DAC2012 benchmark conversions
     - Used odbpy python module from OpenROAD binary
     - Flow consists of 1) OpenDB for std cell mapping and 2) OpenSTA for logic loop breaking

-2. Converter toolkits to run Bookshelf-based academy tools using OpenDB/OpenROAD.
+2. Converter toolkits to run Bookshelf-based academic tools using OpenDB/OpenROAD.
     - Supporting communication between Bookshelf (*.aux, *.scl, *.nodes, *.route, *.nets, *.pl, *.shapes) and OpenDB
     - OpenDB generation script from LEF/DEF formats
     - OpenDB to Bookshelf converter